petrisrf/entrust/README.md

 Then it's likely that the `id` column in your user table does not match the `user_id` column in `role_user`.
 Make sure both are `INT(10)`.

-When trying to use the EntrustUserTrait methods, you encounter the error which looks like
+When trying to use the EntrustCachedUserTrait methods, you encounter the error which looks like

     Class name must be a valid object or a string